falacsamana/py-webscraper/README.md

 # py-webscraper
 Amazon web scraper
--Data scraped is directed into a CSV file
+- Data scraped is directed into a CSV file
--Uses multithreading
+- Uses multithreading